pqvst/cafeandcowork/data/tokyo/aws-loft-tokyo.md

 **Wifi**: Good.
 100 Mbit down.
 150 Mbit up.
 6-18ms ping.
 We'll have to see how it holds up when the co-working space eventually gets more crowded.

-**Food/drinks**: There is a cafe inside where you can buy drinks, snacks, and bentos.
-Prices are reasonable.
+**Food/drinks**: There is a coffee/tea machine (free), soft drinks for purchase, and some snacks for purchase as well.

-**Meeting rooms**: There are several meeting rooms that (I think) can be booked for free as well.
+**Meeting rooms**: There are several meeting rooms and phone booths that (I think) can be booked for free as well.
 I haven't really looked into it yet, though.

 **Overall**: A really cool space, comfortable work area, good location right by Meguro station.
 The main drawback is that the space is only open from 10:00-18:00 weekdays, and is closed on weekends.